KevinMackenzie/OpenCircuitsStatus/designs/DesignDoc.md

 1. Create an internal back-end service in TypeScript
 	- Communication overhead + frequency??

 The last option is definitely the least amount of work.
 It enables using the full model in its original form and existing protocols.
 It does require running a second service and the overhead of running NodeJS and the JS VM is significant, but it does not need to be called often.
-The server never requires the entire document at once since there are no more _transformations_ (see [OT.md](./OT.md)).
+The server never requires the entire document at once since  _transformations_ are always done on the client-side (see [OT.md](./OT.md)).
 This service can be invoked once a minimum time and minimum log entry count is achieved.

 The TS code does not have to access any GCP APIs.
 The Go code can fetch the required data and send it along in the request.
 This will be done in two cases:
 - Milestone documents: so the whole log does not need to be re-played.
 This can also render the thumbnails.
 This can be high latency.